Technology / Networking

 Published on June 17, 2021

 If it's happening on your network, all of that is a good thing.
-But there are some people who don't think that's good, bad actors who would rather see the content of all those packets.
-For them, it'd be better if the switch instead broadcast every message that passes through it.
+But some people don't think that's good, bad actors who would rather see the content of all those packets.
+For them, it'd be better if the switch broadcasts every message that passes instead.
 Unfortunately for your networks, there's a way to overwhelm a switch so that it broadcasts every message it sees.
 It's called a CAM table overflow attack.

 In this blog post, we'll talk about what CAM table overflow attacks are, why someone might do them, and show you the actual commands to run to set up countermeasures that prevent them.